invidian/secure-and-reproducible-arch-linux/README.md

 #### [Password Salt](javascript:void(0);)

 If you add "salt" to passwords stored in Daily Password Manager for extra security, make sure the salt is not stored there too.
-This also applies when you re-use salt for some other purposes e.g. as a PIN for GPG/PIV.</dd>
+This also applies when you re-use salt for some other purposes e.g. as a PIN for GPG/PIV.

 #

 #### [API Keys for services with MFA enabled](javascript:void(0);)

 If you protect access to certain service using MFA, but you store API keys with full privileges in your Daily Password Manager, this effectively breaks the purpose of using MFA, as obtaining the API key will effectively give an attacker full access to the service.

 #

 #### [Private keys](javascript:void(0);)

 Whenever possible, Hardware Security Module should be used to store your private keys instead of Daily Password Manager.
+As an alternative, you may also use TPM to safely store your private keys.
+You can generate them using Offline Secure OS and then transfer to any machine where you are going to need them.

 #